Αναζήτηση αυτού του ιστολογίου

 By Tony Carr

 Set up a pitch around 30 x 20 yards with two goals and two goalkeepers.
-You need three teams of two players.
-Put a pair of defenders in each half of the pitch and a pair of attackers starting on the half way line.

 The practice continues in this manner.